dyozie/greenplum-for-kubernetes/doc/markdown/create-local-pv.md

----
-title: Creating Local Persistent Volumes for Greenplum
+# Creating Local Persistent Volumes for Greenplum
----

 Greenplum requires a Kubernetes Storage Class to use for provisioning Persistent Volumes (PVs) for Greenplum segment pods.
 This topic describes how to use a storage class that is backed by manually-provisioned Kubernetes [local volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).
 A local volume is a disk device, partition, or directory that is directly mounted to a Kubernetes node.